aragon/geo-browser-contracts/README.md

 1. A standard space where members propose changes and editors vote on them
    - Space plugin
-   - Member Add plugin
    - Standard Governance plugin
+   - Standard Member Add helper
-2. A personal space, where editors apply changes immediately
+2. A personal space, where editors apply changes and members can also propose them
    - Space plugin
    - Personal Admin plugin
+   - Personal Member Add helper

 ### Standard Space